Margretta Dietrich: Restoration and preservation

 Dietrich moved to Santa Fe, New Mexico in 1927 with her sister, Dorothy Stewart, an artist, and in 1928 bought the Juan Jose Prada House on Canyon Road, which had been restored by Kate Chapman.

-She restore historic buildings, including the Rafael Borrego House, for which she received the Cyrus McCormick Prize for the excellence of restoration.
+She restored historic buildings, including the Rafael Borrego House, for which she received the Cyrus McCormick Prize for the excellence of restoration.
 It became Geronimo's Restaurant.
 She also restored the 24-room adobe hacienda of James L. Johnson, a trader on the Santa Fe Trail, called El Zaguán house.
 Dietrich purchased the hacienda in 1927, saving it from demolition for an apartment building.
 Chapman restored and enlarged the house, including the addition of three cottages.
 The Stewart sisters used El Zaguán as an art gallery, hotel, and girls' school.
 It is now owned by the Historic Santa Fe Foundation, who rents out apartments to artists and writers.
 Dietrich preserved a number of historic homes on Canyon Road in Santa Fe.